 It’s that time again…time to choose your favorite flash fiction story of the week!
 It’s all up to you now – only one can win Flash Fiction Readers’ Choice Champion honors.
 It’s super easy – choose your favorite and cast your vote below.

 Check out this week’s entries here.
-Make your decision, then use those share buttons at the bottom of the post to spread the word.Attention Authors: It is okay if you ask people to vote for you!
+Make your decision, then come back to THIS page and click the gray circle next to the person’s name.
+Scroll down to the vote button which will turn blue, and then click it.
+Please then use those share buttons at the bottom of the post to spread the word.Attention Authors: It is okay if you ask people to vote for you!

 Voting polls close Thursday at 5 PM Pacific time.
 If the poll doesn’t close on time, any votes received after 5 pm will be removed.

 REMINDER – entries over the 250 limit are disqualified.

 Which "Stairways" Flash Fiction Story Gets Your Vote?

 Bill Engleson (18%, 4 Votes)